 Ina Garten’s Guacamole is quite a bit different than most I’ve had.
 There’s no tomato or salsa type of a flavor at all.
 And it’s funny how changing up just a few ingredients in guacamole can give a whole different taste.
 This guac is heavy on the lime (I would never dream of using so much lime but it just works!) and has two kinds onion – green onion and red along with just a touch of garlic and a smidge of jalapeno.
 It’s zippy and bright and the flavors complement the avocado and ring out clear and true.

 The guacamole has quite a bit of salt and if you’re using Ina Garten’s Guacamole for dipping chips, cut back on it; with the salty tortilla chips the salt in the guacamole is a little much.
-But if you use this Guacamole for the Salmon Sandwiches (which will be the next post) the salty guacamole, along with the bacon just makes the sandwich.
-In that case, you might want to use the full amount.
+But if you use this Guacamole for the Salmon Sandwiches, the salty guacamole, along with the bacon just makes the sandwich.
+In that case, you might want to use the full amount of salt.

 Making Ina Garten’s Guacamole: